Our Team

 Lamar Suber

-Project Manager, SC LEAP Program
+Program Manager, SC LEAP Program

 Suber currently serves as the Project Manager of the South Carolina LEAP Project.
 He brings over 15 years of experience in the Behavioral Health field ranging from laboratory research, inpatient and outpatient community care, residential treatment, and clinical management.
 Lamar has successfully led several projects implementing various evidence-based models throughout the states of Illinois and South Carolina.
 He holds a bachelor of arts in Psychology and bachelor of arts in Africana Studies from Binghamton University and a master of arts in Marriage and Family Counseling from Adler University.